 Rule Change: Completed

 Retailers must provide customers with notices containing basic information from 1 February 2018.
-These notices will include the date on which the customer’s benefits will change and a reference to the energy comparison website Energy Made Easy, among other things.
+These notices must include the date on which the customer’s benefits will change and a reference to the energy comparison website Energy Made Easy, among other things.

 The rule change request was submitted by the Honourable Josh Frydenberg MP, Minister for the Environment and Energy on behalf of the Australian Government on 22 August 2017, under the National Energy Retail Law.
 It sought to increase customer awareness of changes in retail market contracts by requiring retailers to give customers notice of the end of fixed benefit periods under those contracts.